-Colisepticaemia Escherichia coli bacteria can cause septicaemia (where the bacteria enter the blood-stream and proliferate), usually when the birds are 3 to 10 weeks old.
+Colisepticaemia Escherichia coli bacteria can cause septicaemia (where the bacteria enter the bloodstream and proliferate), usually when the birds are 3 to 10 weeks old.
 Stresses such another disease can predispose.
 Antibiotic treatment via drinking water is usually effective.

 Bumblefoot When older birds are kept on hard ground or in muddy runs or when they have to jump heavily down from high perches, they can develop callouses under their feet, and if these become infected by bacteria the feet become swollen and painful.
 Keeping the birds on soft grass may be enough to allow early cases to recover but sometimes it is best to lance the swelling to release any pus contained in it.

-Salmonella infections There are over 2000 types of Salmonella that can be carried by poultry, and some of them cause outbreaks of severe diarrhoea sometimes blood-stained and deaths.
-Some types of Salmonella can be carried in the birds without causing the birds any health problems, but the bacteria can contaminate the eggs and meat, and may cause food poisoning in humans.
+Salmonella infections There are over 2000 types of Salmonella that can be carried by poultry, and some of them cause outbreaks of severe diarrhoea sometimes blood-stained and death.
+Some types of Salmonella can be carried in the birds without causing the birds any health problems, but the bacteria can contaminate the eggs and meat and may cause food poisoning in humans.
 It can be difficult to deal with Salmonella in flocks where there are carrier birds of this type.
 If salmonellosis is suspected, a veterinarian should be consulted.